-Why might a Facet Radiofrequency Thermocoagulation be needed?
+Why you might need?
+Facet Radiofrequency Thermocoagulation

 If you have consistent back or neck pain and you are unaware of where this pain originates from, you may be recommended a facet radiofrequency thermocoagulation.
 The purpose of this procedure is to determine whether the pain you are experiencing originates from your facet joints.
 The facet joints are small joints that connect your spinal bones.
 The injection may help to relive pain, in which case your facet joints would be deemed the source of the pain.

 You will generally be offered this procedure if you have already had a facet joint injection.
 The radiofrequency thermocoagulation will provide longer term pain relief than an injection.

 This procedure is a day case and doesn’t take long.
 The doctor will clean the area of injection as you lie on your front.
 You will have local anaesthetic so that the area is numbed to any pain.
 The surgeon will guide the injection to the facet joints in the affected area using imaging equipment (such as x-ray/CT) to help them find the correct spot.
 When the needle is in the right place, the surgeon will start to apply radiofrequency waves that will heat the needle so it can destroy nerve endings.

 Before the procedure we will make sure you feel as comfortable as possible.
 We will talk you through what will happen in your surgery, along with the risks and benefits.
 Your doctor will tell you which medicines you should either stop taking, or take, in the days leading up to the surgery.

 You will also be instructed regarding eating or drinking prior to the surgery.
 You will have time to ask as many questions as you like to your surgeon on the day.
 We will give you access to our OneWelbeck app so that you are familiar with our site and your doctor before even arriving.